 In this section we introduce you to a theology of ethics, or an ethical theology.
-Theology differs from Bible exposition in that it concerns great verities that are not directly mentioned in the Bible, yet can be concluded to from it all the same.
+Theology differs from Bible exposition in that it concerns great verities that are not directly mentioned in the Bible (at any rate not by name), yet can be concluded to from it all the same.
 Bible exposition interprets passages from the Bible and compares them with each other and in this way teaches us.
-But verities as the Trinity and the hypostatic union (that Christ is one Person consisting in both a human and divine nature) are less obvious, but equally important.
+But verities as to the various Persons of the Godhead (Tertullian already before Augustine wrote ((in de carne Christi)) about the one subastance of the divinity ((una substantia)) and the three Persons ((tres personae)) ) and the humanity that is involved in the hypostatic union (that Christ is one Person consisting in both a human and divine nature ((una persona, duae naturae; also so explained by Thomas Aquinas)) ), are less obvious, but equally important.
+These theological studies went hand in hand with anthropological insights.
+Also philosophy benefited from these studies.

 Just like philosophy is concerned with the fringes of science (but should not abuse them for subjective opinions), so theology deals with verities that are less directly available, but nonetheless important.